 Kurogoma has a more potent and nuttier flavour than its white sesame cousin.
-The kurogoma seed is also crunchy because its outer hull is intact, unlike the white sesame seed.
+Unlike white sesame seeds, the outer hull of the kurogoma seed is intact, making the seeds crunchy.

 - Black sesame seeds